MateuszNaKodach/MateuszNaKodach/README.md

 Below you can read some thoughts (mine or from others) which I composed for my everyday software developer manifesto.

 1. It doesn't matter how code on yours GitHub looks now.
 It's important how it was 2-3 years ago and what you have learned since then.
-This is the way to show that you have X years of experience - not 1 year repeated X times. ~ Me
+This is the way to show that you have X years of experience - not 1 year repeated X times.
-2. In programming, it doesn't matter what you can today, but what you will learn tomorrow. ~ Me
+2. In programming, it doesn't matter what you can today, but what you will learn tomorrow.
 3. Software development is a learning process.
 Working code is a side effect. ~ Dan North - cited by Alberto Brandolini in Introducing EventStorming
 4. Do or do not.
 There is no try. ~ Master Yoda in Star Wars: Empire Strikes Back
 5. The most important skills in programming... are programming language agnostic.
 For me it'd be Domain-Driven Design, Test-Driven Development, Design Patterns, SOLID, principles of OOP and functional programming and of course Event Sourcing.
-Those methods, apart from providing high quality code, could give a real business advantage over the competition. ~Me
+Those methods, apart from providing high quality code, could give a real business advantage over the competition.

 <!--